SadiaImran/Predict-house-pricing/Readme.md

 ## Acknowledgments

-- Thanks to [dataset source] for providing the data used in this project.
+- Thanks to kaggle for providing the data used in this project.
-- Inspiration and guidance from various online tutorials and communities.
+- Inspiration and guidance from various online tutorials of Code basics.

 ---